-Chief Executive Officer, Chase Consumer and Community Banking, JP Morgan Chase & Co., a global financial services firm, since 2007.
-Mr. Smith was President, Global Commercial Card Group for American Express Travel Related Services, Inc., from 2005 to 2007, President of Consumer Card Services Group for American Express Travel Related Services, Inc., from September 2001 to 2005 and Executive Vice President of U.S. Service Delivery from March 2000 to September 2001.
+Co-President and Chief Operating Officer of JP Morgan Chase & Co., a global financial services firm since January 2018.
+Mr. Smith was Chief Executive Officer, Consumer and Community Banking, JP Morgan Chase & Co. from 2007 to January 2018.
+He previously was President, Global Commercial Card Group for American Express Travel Related Services, Inc., from 2005 to 2007, President of Consumer Card Services Group for American Express Travel Related Services, Inc., from September 2001 to 2005 and Executive Vice President of

+U.S. Service Delivery from March 2000 to September 2001.
 Mr. Smith joined American Express in 1978 and held positions of increasing responsibility within the company.
-Mr. Smith has served on the board of directors of Choice Hotels International since 2004.
+Mr. Smith served on the board of directors of Choice Hotels International from 2004 until 2017.